Discover the magical beauty of pearls - Everything you need to know

 Akoya, Tahiti, South Sea pearls.

 Akoya pearls are the classic round pearls that come from the Akoya oyster.
-They are the most popular type of pearl because they are relatively small (6-7 mm), have a high luster, and are the least expensive.
+They are the most popular type of pearl because they are relatively small (6-7 mm), have a lot of luster, and are the least expensive.

-Tahitian pearls come from black-lipped oysters in French Polynesia.
-They can be very large (up to 18 mm) and often have a characteristic "peacock" green, blue, or purple iridescence.
+Tahitian pearls come from black-lip oysters in French Polynesia.
+They can be very large (up to 18 mm) and often have a distinctive "peacock" green, blue, or purple iridescence.

 South Sea pearls come from larger oysters in Australian and Indonesian waters.
 They can be quite large (up to 20 mm), and are